okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/BehaviorApi.md

 # **CreateBehaviorDetectionRule**
 > BehaviorRule CreateBehaviorDetectionRule (BehaviorRule rule)

-Create new Behavior Detection Rule
+Create a Behavior Detection Rule

 Adds a new Behavior Detection Rule to your organization.